 Your building can have a huge impact on the potential success of your business.
 But, it isn’t really your job to be an architect, engineer or commercial contractor.
 That’s where we come in.

-Often, commercial or office tenants moving into a building get an allowance from the property owner for any interior build-out or improvements that are required, specific to the business.
+Often, commercial or office tenants moving into a building get a tenant improvement allowance from the property owner for any interior build-out or improvements that are required, specific to the business.
 This may come in the form of actual payment to building contractors or in the form of some period of free rent.
+If it is in the form of actual payment, it may be specified as an amount per square foot, so be sure to understand how the square footage is measured and precisely the total tenant improvement allowance amount.

 If you have already completed the negotiation of the lease, perhaps you already have a designer or architect.
 We can work with the architect of your choice or we can can implement the design process for you.
 Then, we take care of everything, including all permitting, materials and fixtures procurement, sub-contractors, and inspections.
 In the end, you get a great space for your business, without the headaches, so you can focus on the business itself.